Ollamh Érenn: In Gaelic-Irish literature

 An old Irish tale "Immacallam in dá Thuarad" ("The Colloquy of the Two Sages") gives an idea of the type of lofty speech of the chief ollamh.

 Another old tale called "Tromdámh Guaire" ("The Heavy Company of Guaire") or "Imtheacht na Tromdhaimhe" ("The Proceedings of the Great Bardic Institution") gives a vivid description of the Chief Ollam with his entourage visiting the Irish clan chiefs.

 In Lebor Gabala Erenn, an Ollamh is mentioned, named Ollamh Fodla.
 It relates "Ollamh Fodla, fierce in valour, Marked out the Scholar's Rampart, The first mighty king with grace, Who convened the Festival of Tara.
 Fifty years, it was tuneful fame, was he in the High Kingship over Ireland so that from him, with lucky freedom, Ulaidh received its name.
 He died a natural death within its capital."

 Duties and fees

 The Irish chiefs and kings were supposed to give food and gifts to these wandering bands of ollamhs which proved a great burden to them.
 If they refused they were satirised.
-The Synod or Convention of Drumceat in 584 A.D. was called to pass new laws to keep control of the ollams.
+The Synod or Convention of Drumceat in 584 AD was called to pass new laws to keep control of the ollams.
 Geoffrey Keating's History of Ireland states that St Columba or Columcille interceded on their behalf as follows: